How to win proposals by making them exciting and full of passion

 If you write your proposal by simply following the RFP, you will not only create an uncompetitive proposal, you will create a proposal that is boring.
 It will be boring to the customer, boring to your reviewers, and boring to write.
 I have reviewed a lot of boring proposals.

-It helps when instead of simply following RFP instructions to describe things, they focus on what matters about those things.
+It helps when instead of simply following RFP instructions to describe things, you can focus on what matters about those things.
 The more a proposal matters, the less boring it is.
+The more it explains, guides, or inspires and the less it describes, the better.

 The emotion that wins proposals